RaidasGrisk/mina-node-dashboard/questions.md

 How to query the ***active*** validators, instead of all?
 If I understand correctly, there are many addresses that delegate to itself, but are not actually running the validators (and so not producing any blocks).
 For example, the following query returns a validator that has not produced a block in a very long time.
 Is there an efficient way to query validators that are actively producing blocks?
 So in practice the query should return something [similar to this table](https://minascan.io/mainnet/validators/leaderboard?epoch=45&isFullyUnlocked=false&isNotAnonymous=false&isVerifOnly=false&isWithFee=false&orderBy=DESC&page=0&searchStr=&size=100&sortBy=amount_staked&stake=1000&type=active).

-Another way to do that, would be to take the addresses of the validators over the last 1000 blocks, and then fetch the balances of these addresses.
-To get this, it would take only two queries, but the method is questionable (the last 1000 blocks can in theory not include the top active validators..?).

 ```
 query MyQuery {
   stakes(limit: 1, sortBy: BALANCE_DESC, query: {epoch: 45}) {